ipython/ipython/doc/source/ipython.rst

 Object details (types, docstrings, source code, etc.)
 -----------------------------------------------------

-IPython has a set of special functions for studying the objects you are working with, discussed in detail in Sec.
-6.4
-<node6.html#sec:dyn-object-info>.
-But this system relies on passing
-information which is longer than your screen through a data pager, such as the common Unix less and more programs.
+IPython has a set of special functions for studying the objects you are working with, discussed in detail in Sec. `dynamic object information`_.
+But this system relies on passing information which is longer than your screen through a data pager, such as the common Unix less and more programs.
 In order to be able to see this information in color, your pager needs to be properly configured.
 I strongly recommend using less instead of more, as it seems that more simply can not understand colored text correctly.

 In order to configure less as your default pager, do the following: